AcademySoftwareFoundation/openexr-images/MultiView/README.rst

 Multi-View Images
 #################

-This directory contains multi-view OpenEXR images with a number of formatting variations (scan lines vs. tiles, image channels, etc.).
+Multi-view OpenEXR images with a number of formatting variations (scan lines vs. tiles, image channels, etc.).
 All images contain at least a left-eye and a right-eye view suitable for presentation on a stereo display.
-The images have been prepared for viewing with a pixel density of approximately 100 pixels per inch;
-the width of the displayed images should be about 5 to 10 inches (12 to 25 cm).
+The images have been prepared for viewing with a pixel density of approximately 100 pixels per inch; the width of the displayed images should be about 5 to 10 inches (12 to 25 cm).

 .. list-table::
    :align: left

-   * - file name
-     - format
-     - channels
-     - number of views
-     - default view

-   * - Balls.exr
+   * - ``Balls.exr``

-     - scan lines
-     - R, G, B
+     - scan lines; R, G, B channels; 2 views; default view is left
-     - 2
-     - left

-   * - LosPadres.exr
+   * - ``LosPadres.exr``

-     - scan lines
-     - R, G, B
+     - scan lines; R, G, B channels; 2 views; default view is right
-     - 2
-     - right

-   * - Adjuster.exr
+   * - ``Adjuster.exr``

-     - scan lines
-     - R, G, B
+     - scan lines; R, G, B channels; 3 views; default view is center
-     - 3
-     - center

-   * - Fog.exr
+   * - ``Fog.exr``

-     - scan lines
-     - Y (luminance only)
-     - 2
-     - left
+     - scan lines; Y luminance channel only; 2 views; default view is left

-   * - Impact.exr
+   * - ``Impact.exr``

-     - tiled mip-map
-     - R, G, B
+     - tiled mip-map;  R, G, B channels; 2 views; default view is left
-     - 2
-     - left